Zoroastrianism for Today

 Zoroaster believed that the way the world unfolds is the consequence of all the individual actions of all the creatures of the world.
 So if enough individuals change their own actions then this will change the world.
 In addition Zoroaster said that a person's deeds start with that person's mind.
 Thus if we want to change behaviour we must consider the nature of the mind.
 He introduced the concept of Vohu Manah (later Humanah) - the Good Mind - the Mind that seeks the Good.
-This concept has been profoundly important in history and the word Zoroaster used is the origin of the English words humane and human.
+This concept has been profoundly important in history and the word Zoroaster used might even be the origin of the English word humane.

 Zoroaster taught other concepts - such as Spenta Mainyu - the agent or spirit of a Life-promoting mind, Arta Vahishta - literally the Best Rightness - the righteous impulse, Spenta Armaity - literally service to life - the righteous action, Vohu Khsatra - the good governance or influence over others, Haurvatat - wholeness - the soul in harmony and Ameretat - literally immortality - taken to mean the accrued status of the soul as a result of its actions.

 Zoroaster wrote down his thoughts in the form of a series of short prayers or songs which are known to Zoroastrians as the Gathas.
 Zoroastrians along with non-Zoroastrian scholars believe that the Gathas have been faithfully preserved and have come down to us unchanged.